icebert04/icebert04.github.io/_posts/2020-3-2-what-is-like-losing-a-sister.md

 As she walks further to her designated parking spot.
 I stood there in a distance, observing her from afar.
 As she fades out from my sight little by little, so goes my tears going down my cheeks.

-I guess that is the role of the "Kuya".
+I guess that is the role of the **"Kuya"**.
 You make sure that your beloved sisters are in a happy place.
 You set aside your personal grief and desolation.
 You make sure that they are protected and away from harm.

 I lost a sister and I'm going to lose another.
 But my love for them is undying.